 Enter Bird's Name in Search Box:

 Species: The White-eyed Vireo (Vireo griseus) is one of the smaller members of the vireo family seen in North America.
-Known for its loud outburst of songs from thickets, this mostly southern bird prefers bushy bramble-type habitat for its home.
-Has some similarities in appearances to the Blue-headed Vireo.
-Like other vireo species, its' main diet is insects and eats some fruit in the winter months.
+It is known for its loud outburst of songs from thickets.
+This mostly southern bird prefers a bushy bramble-type habitat for its home.
+It has some similarities in appearance to the Blue-headed Vireo.
+Like other vireo species, its' main diet is insects and it eats some fruit in the winter months.

 Distinctions: The male and female are similar looking in appearance.
-Has large bill with a visible hook at end of upper bill, same identifying features seen in other vireos.
+It has a large bill with a visible hook at the end of its upper bill, same identifying features seen in other vireos.
 Gray head, white iris, yellow lores and spectacles, yellowish green back, yellow flanks and undertail, with white throat and breast.

-Voice: Loud outbursts, range of musical notes, some similarity with the Red-eyed Vireo, does mimic other vireos, usually found singing from bushes and scrubby growths.
+Voice: Loud outbursts, range of musical notes, some similarity with the Red-eyed Vireo, mimics other vireos and is usually found singing from bushes and scrubby growths.

 Nesting: Three to five white eggs, speckled with brown or black spots.
 Suspended from a fork in branches of scrub oak or in underbrush.
 The nest is composed of strips of wood bark, plant fibres and lined with fine grasses and spiderwebs.

 |B L||W W||W||Family||Latin Name|